MJKWoolnough/gedcom/README.md

 }
 ```

-AdoptionReference is a GEDCOM structure type
+AdoptionReference is a GEDCOM structure type.

 #### type AgeAtEvent